-There is almost consensual agreement among GCMs studies that land cover degradation (i.e., desertification) would result locally in precipitation decrease, regardless of the geographical location of the target region, together with significant changes in the circulation and of the three-dimensional thermodynamical structure of the atmosphere in the surrounding areas.
-However, not necessarily surface temperature (surface pressure) increases (decreases) over the degraded land, leading to the formation of a surface low, since the outcome depends on the predominance of the impact of reduced absorbed surface radiation versus reduced evaporation (e.g., Dirmeyer and Shukla 1996; Oyama and Nobre 2004; Gupta et al. 2005).
+There is almost consensual agreement among GCM studies that land cover degradation (i.e., desertification) would result locally in precipitation decrease-regardless of the geographical location of the target region-cause significant changes in the circulation, and the threedimensional thermodynamical structure of the atmosphere in the surrounding areas.
+However, surface temperature (surface pressure) does not necessarily increase (decrease) over the degraded land, leading to the formation of a surface low, because the outcome depends on the predominance of the impact of reduced absorbed surface radiation versus reduced evaporation (e.g., Dirmeyer and Shukla 1994; Oyama and Nobre 2004; Gupta et al. 2005).
 In principle, it is also reasonable to expect the atmospheric response to be different from region to region, depending on the relative role of local versus remote forcings on the climate of the region.

 The primary goal of this work is to investigate the impact of the expanded desert over northwestern India and Pakistan on the South Asian summer monsoon hydroclimate with a state-of-the-art regional climate model.
-A somewhat extreme scenario is prescribed, in which all the area between eastern Pakistan and northwestern India has undergone extensive desertification due to a decrease of water availability (e.g., by retreat of the Karakorum glaciers, over-irrigation over its northern part), including a significant reduction of the Indus River flow and dry-up of its Valley (already identified as a "hotspot" in several studies; see UNEP1998; WRI 2003; Wong et al. 2007), at least its southern sector.
+A somewhat extreme scenario is prescribed, in which all the area between eastern Pakistan and northwestern India has undergone extensive desertification because of a decrease in water availability (e.g., by retreat of the Karakorum glaciers, over-irrigation over its northern part), including a significant reduction of the Indus River flow and a drying up of its valley (already identified as a "hot spot" in several studies; see UNEP 1998; WRI 2010; Wong et al. 2007), at least its southern sector.

-This article is organized as follows: Section 2 describes the regional model, the design of the experiment and the observational data used for model verification.
-The control simulation is analyzed in Section 3, while the impact of desertification is discussed in Section 4.
-Summary and conclusions follow in Section 5.
+This article is organized as follows: Section 2 describes the regional model, the design of the experiment, and the observational data used for model verification.
+The control simulation is analyzed in section 3, while the impact of desertification is discussed in section 4.
+Summary and conclusions follow in section 5.

-2. Model, Experiments, and Data
+2. Model, experiments, and data

-2.1 WRF
+a.
+WRF

-The Weather Research and Forecast (WRF) model, specifically the Advanced Research WRF (ARW, version 3.1.1 released on July 31, 2009), was used in this study.
+The Weather Research and Forecasting (WRF) model, specifically the Advanced Research WRF (ARW-WRF, version 3.1.1, released on 31 July 2009), was used in this study.
 Its core is based on an Eulerian solver for the fully compressible nonhydrostatic equations in flux (conservative) form, using a terrain-following hydrostatic pressure-vertical coordinate.
-The model has a two-nesting capability and numerous physics options.
+The model has a twonesting capability and numerous physics options.
 A full description of the modeling system is given in Skamarock et al. (2008).
-WRF has been successfully used in several works, from case studies to long-term simulations (e.g., Das et al. 2008; Zhang et al. 2008; Caldwell et al. 2009; Decharme et al. 2009; Kwun et al. 2009; Leung and Qian 2009; Qian et al. 2009; Wu et al. 2009; Routray et al. 2010).
+The WRF model has been successfully used in several works, from case studies to long-term simulations (e.g., Das et al. 2008; Zhang et al. 2008; Caldwell et al. 2009; Decharme et al. 2009; Kwun et al. 2009; Leung and Qian 2009; Qian et al. 2009; Wu et al. 2009; Routray et al. 2010).